Chunfu-Shawn/ST-ANN-ANLS/README.md

-# Spatial Transcritome Annotation with scRNA-seq data and Download Analysis
+# Spatial Transcritome Annotation with scRNA-seq data and Downstream Analysis
-created by chunfu xiao and Xiangshang Li
+created by Chunfu Xiao and Xiangshang Li
+College of Future Technology, Peking University